The Key Prudential Practices of the Lebanese banking sector are:

 - Banks must establish a documented mechanism to evaluate Internal Capital Adequacy (ICAAP) according to Basel Committee.

 - Banks must establish corporate governance criteria according to Basel Committee.

-- Banks conform to International Accounting Standards (IAS/IFRS), and financial disclosure is in harmony with the best international practices.
+- Banks must comply with the International Accounting Standard (IAS) and the financial disclosure should be in harmony with the best international practices.

 - Banks must comply with the International Financial Reporting Standards (IFRS).
 In addition, as of 2018, banks must implement the International Financial Reporting Standard 9 (IFRS 9) concerning the classification of financial assets, forming the numerous required provisions, and developing the necessary business models consistent with the requirements of this standard, to manage financial assets and insure the monetary flows.